andikatjacobdennis/CSharp-Design-Patterns/Structural/Decorator/README.md

 * **Interface vs. Abstract Class**: Use an abstract class (`VisualComponent`) when sharing code among decorators; otherwise, an interface suffices.
 * **Dynamic Composition**: Decorators can be combined in any order, allowing flexible behavior.
 * **Overhead**: Many small objects are created, so balance flexibility with performance needs.

----

-If you want, I can also **draw the UML diagram for this C# Decorator example** and embed it in Markdown so it’s ready to include in your documentation.

-Do you want me to do that next?